RemyIsCool/AnimatedFox/README.md

 If you would like your tabs to be centered, set the option "minimal-gruvbox-material-firefox.centered-tabs" to true in about:config.

+## Other color schemes
+This theme might work with other color schemes, but I can't guarantee it.
+However, here are a few that I have tested:

+Default Dark: Works perfectly.

+Default Light: Works with the exception of the tabs being the same color as the background.

+Alpenglow: Works, but the custom background image doesn't show.

 ---
-This theme might work with other color schemes, but I can't guarantee it.

 For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.